How is rhabdomyosarcoma diagnosed?

 A bone scan can help show if a cancer has spread to the bones, and is often part of the workup for children with RMS.
 This test is useful because it provides a picture of the entire skeleton at once.

 For this test, a small amount of low-level radioactive material is injected into a vein (IV).
+(The amount of radioactivity used is very low and will pass out of the body within a day or so.)
 The substance settles in areas of damaged bone throughout the entire skeleton over the course of a couple of hours.
 Your child then lies on a table for about 30 minutes while a special camera detects the radioactivity and creates a picture of the skeleton.
-Younger children may be given medicine to help keep them calm or even asleep during the test.
+Younger children can be given medicine to help keep them calm or even asleep during the test.

 Areas of active bone changes attract the radioactivity and show up as “hot spots” on the scan.
 These areas may suggest cancer in an area, but other bone diseases can also cause the same pattern, so other imaging tests such as plain x-rays or MRI scans, or even a bone biopsy might be needed.